 Harris County administrative costs will not exceed 2.48 percent, \$21,985,706 of the total allocation, which will be provided from the State's Administrative Funds set-aside.
 This is in compliance with the State's plan.
 The GLO will allow up to 10 percent of program amounts for costs directly related to implementation of housing activities and 6 percent of infrastructure/non-housing activities.
 The GLO has capped engineering and design activities at 15 percent of the total project award, unless special services are necessary and are subject to GLO approval.
 The proposed program start date is immediately after HUD's approval of this action plan amendment.
-The proposed end date is 5 years from program start date.
+The proposed end date is February 2026.